A Simple Guide to Conducting Effective Consumer Research

 STEP 4: Create the Right Research Materials

-Now that you’ve chosen your research method, you’ll need to prepare the materials to guide the session.
-This might include discussion guides for focus groups, surveys, or product prototypes.
+Now that you've chosen your research method, you'll need to prepare the materials to guide the session.
+This might include discussion guides for focus groups, surveys, app testing, or Product Testing.

 For focus groups, a solid discussion guide is essential.
 It should be structured but flexible, outlining the topics and questions for the session.
 Questions should be open-ended, neutral, and designed to encourage detailed feedback.
 For surveys, clarity is key—ensure the questions are straightforward and avoid complex or leading language.